This project has been completed. No further updates to this project page will be made.

-Pedestrian and bicycle travel through this area can be difficult because of the amount of vehicle traffic and past reconfigurations of the roadway to accommodate an underpass constructed under the Harvard campus at Peabody and Cambridge streets and the MBTA bus tunnel at Flagstaff Park.
+Pedestrian and bicycle travel through this area prior to this reconstruction was difficult because of the amount of vehicle traffic and past reconfigurations of the roadway to accommodate an underpass constructed under the Harvard campus at Peabody and Cambridge streets and the MBTA bus tunnel at Flagstaff Park.
 Peabody Street and Garden Street are too narrow for bicycle lanes, and the volume and nature of how traffic flows around the Common makes it difficult for cyclists.
-At present, the primary travel routes for pedestrians and cyclists wanting to travel from Harvard Square to Mass.
-Avenue northbound are through the north yard of the Harvard campus or through the Common but these routes may not best serve people depending on their exact starting and ending points.
+The primary travel routes for pedestrians and cyclists wanting to travel from Harvard Square to Mass.
+Avenue northbound were through the north yard of the Harvard campus or through the Common but these routes did not best serve people depending on their exact starting and ending points.

-Because of the complex travel patterns in the area, the Common's function as a travel corridor is being improved through small changes.
-Minor pathway realignments and other pathway changes are being made to reflect actual pedestrian and bicycle travel patterns and to minimize conflict between the two travel modes.
-In general, pathway widths are staying the same, except where minor widening is being done to make paths a consistent width.
+Because of the complex travel patterns in the area, the Common's function as a travel corridor was improved through small changes.
+Minor pathway realignments and other pathway changes were made to reflect actual pedestrian and bicycle travel patterns and to minimize conflict between the two travel modes.
+In general, pathway widths stayed the same, except where minor widening was done to make paths a consistent width.

 As part of the Harvard Square Design Study completed in 2004, the lack of a good bicycle and pedestrian connection through Flagstaff Park was noted as a major impediment to travel between Harvard Square and North Mass.
 Avenue.
 The study recommended a multi-use path connection through Flagstaff Park be designed to create a direct and safe connection along the north-eastern edge of Mass.
 Avenue opposite the Common.